What is a consultation?

 Cash or checks are fine, and I also take credit or debit through Paypal (send it to LindaWall@gmail.com).

-If you're not in those areas, call me and I can either refer you to someone who covers your area or we may be able to work something out, such as an extra charge for drive time.
+If you're not in those areas, look on the right side of this page for a list of my fellow consultants to find one who does.
+If you still can't find someone to help you,call me and we may be able to work something out, such as an extra charge for drive time.

 Preparing for a consultation: